atbcb/ICTTestingBaseline/BaselineRequirementTemplate.md

 For additional guidance on the ACT test rule format itself, go to <https://w3c.github.io/wcag-act/act-rules-format.html>

+Section-specific instruction to be added.

 See [15.
 Headings](docs/15Headings.md) as a sample of a completed Baseline Requirement section with ACT-formatted test rules included.

 # Baseline Requirement Number and Title
 ## Requirement
 WCAG SC X.X.X
+If the Requirement or the rule references a specific "Sufficient Technique" or "Common Failure," note here.

 ## Rationale
 ### Test Rationale